mines-pvs/s20-syllabus/README.md

 ## Grading

 The following percentages show how final grades will be calculated.
-I will *not* perform any rounding on the scores (e.g., a score of 92.999 will not be rounded up to 93).
+The instructor will *not* perform any rounding on the scores (e.g., a score of 92.999 will not be rounded up to 93).
-I may or may not curve the overall grades, depending on how well the class performs overall, however, *I expect each student to work hard, and not rely on the curve!*
+The instructor may or may not curve the overall grades, depending on how well the class performs overall, however, *The instructor expects each student to work hard, and not rely on the curve!*

 | item             | percentage    |